VIDA-NYU/reprozip/docs/packing.rst

 The database, together with a *configuration file* (see below), are placed in a directory named ``.reprozip-trace``, created under the path where the ``reprozip trace`` command was issued.

+You can trace multiple different executions (ReproZip refers to them as `runs`) and combine them in a single trace by using ``reprozip trace --continue <command-line>``.
+When packing, you will get a single package that is enough to reproduce any of these executions.
+The advantage is that the common files needed by multiple runs are only stored once, and that they will all happen in the same environment on the reproducer's machine.

 ..  _packing-config:

 Editing the Configuration File